 If you use accounting software like Xero, QuickBooks, or FreeAgent, your accountant should set the tax basis to cash.
 Most of these platforms default to accruals.
 If your accountant does not change that setting, your profit and loss report will show the wrong figures for your tax return.

-At Holloway Davies, we are ICAEW qualified accountants who routinely set up cash basis accounting for sole traders.
+At Holloway Davies, we routinely set up cash basis accounting for sole traders.
 It is not a niche adjustment.
 It is the default for most of our sole trader clients.
 But it must be done deliberately.

 Simplified Expenses and What They Mean for Your Tax Return